 Background

-Hepatobronchial fistula is an abnormal communication between the liver parenchyma and the bronchial tree through the diaphragm.
+Hepato-bronchial fistula is an abnormal communication between the liver parenchyma and the bronchial tree through the diaphragm.
 It is a rare complication of Liver abscess.

 Methods

 This study was case series report on a 69-year-old woman and 70 year old male with hepatobronchial fistula a rare complication of Liver abscess.
 And summaries of various cases of liver abscess managed in our health facility between 2022 to 2024.
 The case notes of the patients was retrieved and their clinical history, physical examination findings and relevant imaging and laboratory results were summarized;